Shordore/Obsidian-Vault/COP4600/Assignments/P2/Project 2 ManPage.md

 .TH Project 2 "1" "11/01/24"
 .SH NAME
 COP4600 Project 2: Memory Management & Layering
 .SH SYNOPSIS
-The goal of this project is to teach students how to implement a custom memory management system, simulating dynamic memory allocation and deallocation with specific allocation strategies.
+The goal of this project is to teach students how to implement a custom memory management system.

 .SH DESCRIPTION
 .PP